activecell/activecell.com/_posts/support/settings/categorize-accounts.md

 ## Categorizing COGS and Expense accounts

-Similarly, we are going to categorize expenses into Cost of Goods Sold, Team, Customer Acquisition, and Overheads.
+With a similar approach, we are going to categorize expenses into Cost of Goods Sold, Team, Customer Acquisition, and Overheads.

 First, select "Cost of Goods Sold" from the account type selector.